opendaylight/plastic/docs/Plastic-Tutorial-1 - No Coding.rst

 * It is immune to changes in the schema under "network-element".
 * It is a less complex task because the extra variable values do not need to be individually handled.

+The first simplistic attempt is an example of over-specification.

 Appendix
 ~~~~~~~~